 According to Dr Barbara Hendel, researcher and co-author of Water & Salt, The Essence of Life, it is refined, processed and bleached salts that are the problem.
 Salt is critical to our health and is the most readily available nonmetallic mineral in the world.
 But our bodies are not designed to processed refined sodium chloride with synthetic additives since it has no nutritional value.

 In fact, refined table salt has been implicated as a cause of the Western epidemic of autoimmune disease!

 Salt of the Earth

-Natural, unrefined “whole” sea salt (whether from the sea or from ancient sea beds) is better than processed, refined salt, by a wide margin.
+Natural, unrefined “whole” salt (whether from the sea or from ancient sea beds) is better than processed, refined salt, by a wide margin.
 In contrast to refined table salt, most sea salt is naturally harvested and dried in the sun, and contains a wealth of trace minerals and electrolytes that are easily assimilated by your body.
 Salt from ancient sea beds is mined, but you can find brands that are minimally processed and still contain the trace minerals present in ancient sea water.

-Unlike refined salt which contains only 2 or 3 elements, natural whole salt contains about 80 mineral elements (potassium, magnesium, calcium, sodium and more) that are essential in small amounts for a variety of functions in the body.
+Unlike refined salt which contains only 2 or 3 elements, natural whole salt contains about 80 mineral elements (potassium, magnesium, calcium, sodium and more) that are essential in very small amounts for a variety of functions in the body.